Zeex/samp-plugin-profiler/README.md

 	Set statistics output format.
 Default is html.
 	Note for HTML: it is possible to sort stats by clicking on column names!!

+*	call_graph &lt;0|1&gt;

+	Set this option to 1 if you want profiler to generate a call graph.
+	The graph is generated as [GraphViz](http://www.graphviz.org GraphViz) dot file.

 Output explanation
 ------------------